chinapedia/wikipedia.abstract.en/Page/Nervous_system.md

 Neural circuits and systems

 The basic neuronal function of sending signals to other cells includes a capability for neurons to exchange signals with each other.
 Networks formed by interconnected groups of neurons are capable of a wide variety of functions, including feature detection, pattern generation and timing,[65] and there are seen to be countless types of information processing possible.
-Warren McCulloch and Walter Pitts showed in 1943 that even artificial neural networks formed from a greatly simplified mathematical abstraction of a neuron are capable of universal computation.[66]
-Descartes-reflex.JPG's _Treatise of Man_]]
+Warren McCulloch and Walter Pitts showed in 1943 that even artificial neural networks formed from a greatly simplified mathematical abstraction of a neuron are capable of universal computation.[66] 's _Treatise of Man_]]

 Historically, for many years the predominant view of the function of the nervous system was as a stimulus-response associator.[67]
 In this conception, neural processing begins with stimuli that activate sensory neurons, producing signals that propagate through chains of connections in the spinal cord and brain, giving rise eventually to activation of motor neurons and thereby to muscle contraction, i.e., to overt responses.
 Descartes believed that all of the behaviors of animals, and most of the behaviors of humans, could be explained in terms of stimulus-response circuits, although he also believed that higher cognitive functions such as language were not capable of being explained mechanistically.[68]
 Charles Sherrington, in his influential 1906 book _The Integrative Action of the Nervous System_,[69] developed the concept of stimulus-response mechanisms in much more detail, and Behaviorism, the school of thought that dominated Psychology through the middle of the 20th century, attempted to explain every aspect of human behavior in stimulus-response terms.[70]

 However, experimental studies of electrophysiology, beginning in the early 20th century and reaching high productivity by the 1940s, showed that the nervous system contains many mechanisms for generating patterns of activity intrinsically, without requiring an external stimulus.[71]
 Neurons were found to be capable of producing regular sequences of action potentials, or sequences of bursts, even in complete isolation.[72]
 When intrinsically active neurons are connected to each other in complex circuits, the possibilities for generating intricate temporal patterns become far more extensive.[73]
 A modern conception views the function of the nervous system partly in terms of stimulus-response chains, and partly in terms of intrinsically generated activity patterns—both types of activity interact with each other to generate the full repertoire of behavior.[74]

 Reflexes and other stimulus-response circuits

-Nervous_system_organization_en.svg

 The simplest type of neural circuit is a reflex arc, which begins with a sensory input and ends with a motor output, passing through a sequence of neurons connected in series.[75]
 This can be shown in the "withdrawal reflex" causing a hand to jerk back after a hot stove is touched.
 The circuit begins with sensory receptors in the skin that are activated by harmful levels of heat: a special type of molecular structure embedded in the membrane causes heat to change the electrical field across the membrane.
 If the change in electrical potential is large enough to pass the given threshold, it evokes an action potential, which is transmitted along the axon of the receptor cell, into the spinal cord.
 There the axon makes excitatory synaptic contacts with other cells, some of which project (send axonal output) to the same region of the spinal cord, others projecting into the brain.
 One target is a set of spinal interneurons that project to motor neurons controlling the arm muscles.
 The interneurons excite the motor neurons, and if the excitation is strong enough, some of the motor neurons generate action potentials, which travel down their axons to the point where they make excitatory synaptic contacts with muscle cells.
 The excitatory signals induce contraction of the muscle cells, which causes the joint angles in the arm to change, pulling the arm away.